The Internet of Things in healthcare: Why start implementing now?

 Unfortunately, some patients often forget about taking their medications.
 Or they don’t take them in appropriate doses or at the proper time.
 Smart medication dispensers ensure the ability to automatically inform doctors when patients don’t take their pills.

 It works thanks to an embedded cellular connection that enables sending notifications when a patient’s needs to take medicines.
-What’s more, such IoT solution can alert healthcare providers about potentially dangerous patient behaviour.
+What’s more, such IoT solution can alert healthcare providers about potentially dangerous patient behavior.

 Blood glucose measurement devices